BraviNoname/Bravi/BossDisplayFixes/README.md

 - Fixed Momoyo's expression of her spell cutin, and changed Chimata's on hers.

+- The explosions heard during Momoyo spells 5 and 6 when she triggers explosions on the walls actually sounds like ones now, like with Utsuho.

 - Changed Chimata's spell portrait animation, to put an emphasis on her pointing up and down.

 - Chimata's spellcards on Spell Practice have the stage background appear just like it would on regular runs.